 Deployment recommendations for polymorphic event hierarchies

-When using polymorphic events, distribute event types in dedicated, independently versioned packages.
-This allows subscribers to reference new concrete types and update their subscriptions before the publisher begins publishing those events.
+To avoid message loss with polymorphic events, follow these deployment practices.
+Distribute event types in dedicated, independently versioned packages, which allows subscribers to reference new concrete types and update their subscriptions before the publisher begins publishing those events.

 Ensure that the deployment pipeline runs all subscriber subscription steps before starting the new version of the publisher.
 If a publisher starts publishing a new concrete event type before subscribers have created their subscriptions, those messages will be lost because no durable subscription exists to route them to a queue.